Lump in the Cheek After Wisdom Teeth Removal: Should You Worry?

 Most Common Causes of a Lump or Swelling After Wisdom Teeth Removal

-If you've noticed a lump or any form of swelling after your wisdom teeth removal, don't panic—it's completely expected during the healing process.Most of the time, these symptoms are temporary and part of the body's natural response to surgery.
+If you've noticed a lump or any form of swelling after your wisdom teeth removal, don't panic—it's completely expected during the healing process.Most of the time, these are temporary reactions and part of the body's natural response to surgery.
 They should resolve themselves within a week or two.

 However, if the lump is getting bigger or worse over time, then it's worth talking to your dentist.